 The ‘xxx’ symbol in The Discovery Bible represents the imperfect tense, and prompts the reader to really imagine the scene.
 Here Luke wants us to see the woman as she washes Jesus’ feet with her tears.
 He wants us to watch her wiping His feet, kissing Him and anointing Him with perfume.
-As we take time to use our imagination, we engage our hearts with Scripture and appreciate more of the dramatic power of God’s word.
+As we take time to use our imagination, we engage our hearts with Scripture and appreciate more of the dramatic p’s word.

 There are a only a handful of tenses to learn and The Discovery Bible makes it easy to remember each one by using intuitive symbols.